MartinvonBerg/simple-lightbox-fslight/readme.txt

 Upgrade to 1.5.0+ if you want support for Youtube Videos or want to have your settings restored automatically.
 Otherwise no upgrade is required.
 Version 1.3.1 is yet sufficient.

 == Changelog ==

+= V2.0.0 =
+Breaking Changes:
+- NEW: Minimum PHP Version is now 7.4
+- NEW: added an option to handle the complete HTML code inbetween the Body tags
+- BUGFIX: changed code for HTML5Videos to be compatible with W3C standards.
+Will add the Button Icon on the Top Left.
+- removed handling of Postie-images (was my private use)
+- Code Refactoring of Main Class
+- Updated JS to pause Videos on Slide change
+- Updated PHPDocBlocks for PHPUnit Tests, PHPStan Level 6 and PHPCS

 = 1.5.0 =
 Added JS to pause all running videos on Open of lightbox and pause current video on slide change (paid version, only).